Skip to main content

 Protein Phosphorylation

-Protein phosphorylation is a biochemical process that involves the addition of a phosphate group to a protein molecule, typically catalyzed by enzymes known as kinases.
-This modification can alter the protein's function, activity, or location, playing a crucial role in regulating cellular processes such as signal transduction, cell cycle progression, and metabolism.
+Protein phosphorylation is a biochemical process that involves the addition of a phosphate group to a protein, typically mediated by enzymes known as kinases.
+This modification can alter the protein's function, activity, location, or interaction with other molecules, playing a crucial role in cellular signaling and regulation.

 Recommended video: